DanilleH22/simpsons_smash/README.md

 ### Content

-The structure for styling the instructions pop up was arom a yyoutuber linked here:
+The structure for styling the instructions pop up was from a youtuber linked here: [Instructions Popup](https://www.youtube.com/watch?v=-XwrQsHxtZs)
-Part of the game set up had been used from the video linked below, however it was used as a starting reference.
+Part of the game set up had been used from the video linked below, however it was used as a starting reference, video link: [Target Game](https://www.youtube.com/watch?v=KJ-wHLczee0&t=1297s)

 ### Media